 Very well!
 The quality we put into crafting our wines is evident in the large amount of honors won at national and international competitions held throughout the country.
 Call us!
 We’re eager to brag!
 For more info, check out the Wines of the South Competition held at the University of Tennessee.

-Because of legal restrictions placed on intrastate and interstate wine sales, you should contact individual wineries.
+We do not ship wines.
+This due to legal restrictions placed on intrastate and interstate wine sales, therefore you should contact individual wineries.

 Yes!
 Our wineries also have a wide assortment of accessories such as openers, pourers, stoppers, glasses, and racks.
 We often stock other Tennessee agricultural products such as jellies, jams, and sauces, and custom glassware, t-shirts, and hats as well.